-Documents must show that you were denied coverage through Medicaid or CHIP.
+Documents must show that you were denied coverage through Medicaid or CHIP (Children's Health Insurance Program).
 These documents must include your name and the date you were denied coverage.
 Documents you can submit:

 - Denial letter from your state Medicaid or CHIP agency that shows your name, that you were denied coverage through Medicaid or CHIP, and the date that you were denied coverage.